Work Hours in a Month: 2026 Planning Guide for Field Service Owners

 For owners running multiple verticals, team management and QuickBooks integration close the loop: clocked hours feed payroll, job costing, and the monthly P&L without anyone retyping a timesheet.

 The question owners ask most about monthly hour planning is not about the calendar.
-It is some version of 'why does my crew's clocked hours never match what I budgeted?'* From 14 years of customer conversations, the answer is almost always the same: the plan assumed a tech spends zero time on safety paperwork, and reality is several hours a week per tech.
-The industry treats compliance overhead as a tax you eat.
-It is not.
-It is overhead you can recover, but only when the JSA, the toolbox talk, and the certification log live in the same mobile workflow as the work order. - Joy, Founder, Field Promax*
+It is some version of 'why does my crew's clocked hours never match what I budgeted?'
+From 15 years of customer conversations, the answer is almost always the same: the plan assumed a tech spends zero time on safety paperwork, and reality is several hours a week per tech.

 The impact on revenue is clear.
 Here’s how billable capacity - and the gap it creates - plays out across different utilization rates over an average 168-hour period: